sophiakobzar/SmartSalesGuard/README.md

 pip install pandas re openai flask
 ```

-## Run website or code the code will give you the response in the json but website gives you a chat bot
+## Deploy the website or run the code

 ### Run the Website:
 ```bash